House Rules

 Paladins get cantrips:

-Paladin Spell List (where different from PHB)
+Paladin Spell List (where different from RAW)

 0-LEVEL PALADIN SPELLS (ORISONS)